midtown-ai/www/docs/glossary/p.md

 ## Prioritized Experience Replay

- In [RL], Replay important transitions more frequently for efficient learning.
+ In [Reinforcement Learning (RL)], Replay important transitions more frequently for efficient learning.

  Prioritized experience replay is a technique to improve the efficiency of experience replay in reinforcement learning.
 The key ideas are: